sqayum/Project/README.md

 *FP1 Strategies* is a campaign consulting and advertising firm dedicated to helping Republican candidates achieve political success.
 However, the divide between Liberals and Conservatives has been growing at an alarming rate these last few decades, and this has dramatically affected the American political landscape.
 Within the Republican and Democratic parties, the number of members with a highly negative view of the opposing party has more than doubled since 1994, while the ideological overlap between the two parties has diminished greatly.

-This team at *FP1 Strategies* sees the in **partisanship** as an opportunity.
+This team at *FP1 Strategies* sees the increase in partisanship as an opportunity.
 They believe that, because of the factors discussed above, candidates who attempt to placate both sides, trying to be pallatable to everyone, are destined to fail.
 Those who are willing to take a more direct and authentic approach, who can resonate with the Conservative demographic, can achieve great success.
 However, the company needs a better way of identifying and reaching out to the Conservative population.
 Traditional canvassing is slow, cumbersome, and inefficient.
 In order to improve this, the team at *FP1 Strategies* has come up with an idea called *remote canvassing*.
 They want to use machine learning to identify a person's ideological preference (i.e. if they are Conservative/Liberal) solely based on their past activity on social media.
 If the person is determined to be sufficiently conservative, it is assumed they are likely to vote Republican, and the team would reach out to them online, that is, canvass remotely.
 This is just half the battle, because they also need to know specifically which issues to address when canvassing for potential supporters.
 Thus, the requirement of being identified as "sufficiently conservative" has to be done with respect to one of the major societal issues that a political candidate can address and garner support for.

 *The company wishes to see a demonstration showing that remote canvassing is practically achievable.
 It should utilize data form social media to answer the following questions:*